 Though long-time infertility was associated with women only, a recent survey shows that out of every 15% of infertile couples, more than 30% of infertility is only caused due to male factors.
 A finding of male infertility can be perhaps the most challenging test a man can confront.
 And for a few, it could be devastating as well.
-Specific injuries, illness, chronic health problems and lifestyle habits can harm male fertility.
+Specific injuries, illnesses, chronic health problems and lifestyle habits can harm male fertility.

-Not being able to conceive a child, even after one full year of uninterrupted and normal marital relationship, often triggers concerns about fertility.
+Not being able to conceive a child, even after one full year of uninterrupted and normal marital relationships, often triggers concerns about fertility.
 Any underlying trauma like hormonal unevenness, expanded veins around the gonad, a condition that hinders the section of sperm, testicular ailment, or dilated veins around the testicles are possible symptoms of male infertility.
 Other associated symptoms include: